African-American history: African origins

-African Americans are the descendants of Africans who were forced into slavery ht to America by Europeans as part of the Atlantic slave trade.
-The major ethnic groups that the enslaved Africans belonged to included the Bakongo, Igbo, Mandinka, Wolof, Akan, Fon, Yoruba, and Makua, among many others.
+African Americans are the descendants of Africans who were forced into slavery in America by Europeans as part of the Atlantic slave trade.
+The major ethnic groups that the enslaved Africans belonged to included the Mbundu, Bakongo, Igbo, Mandinka, Wolof, Akan, Fon, Yoruba, and Makua, among many others.
 Once they were enslaved and sent to the Americas, these different peoples had European standards and beliefs forced upon them, causing them to do away with tribal differences and forge a new common culture that was a creolization of their original cultures and European cultures.
 People who belonged to specific African ethnic groups were more sought after and became more dominant in numbers than people who belonged to other African ethnic groups in certain regions of the land that is now the United States.

 Studies of contemporary documents reveal seven regions from which Africans were sold or taken during the Atlantic slave trade.
 These regions were: